View Related Sites

 Find out more about sharing your results.

 If you have selected institutions to share your results with, they will automatically receive your results when they become available on 21 September 2018.
-We recommend you wait to select the institution(s) that will receive your results until you have seen your results and/or confirmed your UCAS choices.
+We recommend you wait to select the institution(s) that will receive your results until you have seen your results and/or confirmed your university choices.

 If you do not apply to any BMAT institutions via your UCAS application, you will still get your results on Metritests, but they will not be shared.